The Google Core Update of August 2018 has left chaos behind. There is widespread loss in organic traffic. There are very few winners.

 What does the data tell us?

 The narrative seems to be clear.
 The update’s impact has been felt page by page and not at an overall domain level.
-As shown in the data, the range of DA scores is wide, both amongst the losers and the winners.
+As shown in the data, the range of DA scores is wide, among the losers as well as the winners.

 Here’s a like-to-like comparison to illustrate the same.
 We took two brands from the same sub-industry of home health within healthcare, playing in the same market and compared their losses and gains.